 The FTC's Care Labeling Rule requires manufacturers and importers to attach care labels to textile clothing.
-The manufacturer or importer must have a reasonable basis for all the recommended care instructions.
 The label must:

-Recommend one safe cleaning method -- either washing or drycleaning (unless the garment cannot be safely washed or drycleaned, in which case the label must warn "Do not wash - Do not dryclean");
+Recommend one safe cleaning method B either washing or drycleaning (unless the garment cannot be safely washed or drycleaned, in which case the label must warn "Do not wash - Do not dryclean");

 Warn against any part of the recommended procedure that may harm the garment or other items cleaned with it;

 Warn if the recommended procedure must be modified.